Mohammad Abdur Rab

-Mohammad Abdur Rab, BU, psc (মোহাম্মদ আব্দুর রব; 1919–1975) also known as M Abdur Rab, was the Chief of staff of the Bangladesh Forces from 10 April 1971 till 6 April 1972 during the Liberation War of Bangladesh.
+Mohammad Abdur Rab, BU, psc (মোহাম্মদ আব্দুর রব; 1919–1975) also known as M Abdur Rab, was the chief of staff of the Bangladesh Forces from 11 July 1971 till 6 April 1972 during the Liberation War of Bangladesh.

 Early life

 Abdur-Rab was born at village of Khagaura under Baniachong of Habiganj on 1 January 1919.
 His father was a leader of local Panchayat.
 He was the elder one among three brothers.
 He obtained his primary education from local primary school.
 He was admitted to Habiganj Government High School from there he completed his matriculation in 1935.
-In 1937 he completed his I.Sc from Murari Chand College and B.Sc from the same college in Geography in 1939.
-Later he obtained Master degree in Geography from Aligarh Muslim University in 1942.
+In 1937 he completed his I.Sc from Murari Chand College and B.Sc from the same college in geography in 1939.
+Later he obtained a master's degree in geography from Aligarh Muslim University in 1942.

 Military career

 In 1943 he joined the British Indian Army.
-After finishing his training, he was commissioned as Second Lieutenant in 1944 with Royal Indian Army Service Corps as his parent unit.
-He fought in the Burma front in the World War II.
+After finishing his training, he was commissioned as a second lieutenant in 1944 with Royal Indian Army Service Corps as his parent unit.
+He fought on the Burma front in the World War II.
 In 1947 he joined the Pakistan Army after the partition of India.
-He served as Adjutant of a supply and transport battalion at Quetta and also as supply master in Karachi.
-He later served as a staff Major of Eastern Command station headquarters at Dacca and was eventually raised to the rank of Lieutenant Colonel.
-When he was serving as an embarkation station commander in Chittagong Cantonment, he retired in January 1970.
+He served as adjutant of a supply and transport battalion at Quetta and also as supply master in Karachi.
+He later served as a staff major of Eastern Command station headquarters at Dacca and was eventually raised to the rank of lieutenant colonel.
+When he was serving as an embarkation station commander in Chittagong Cantonment, he retired on 24 August 1970.

 Liberation war of Bangladesh

 After the crackdown of Pakistan Army he grew up a force with Major Chitta Ranjan Dutta in Sylhet to defend the Pakistan Army.
 After the fall of Sylhet he went to India like others.
-On 11 July 1971 he was appointed as the Chief of Staff of Mukti Bahini and Group Captain A. K. Khandker was appointed as the Deputy Chief of Staff.
-He established his Headquarter at Agartala, Tripura, India.
-He was appointed as the Chairman of Eastern Regional Council.
-On 16 December 1971 while visiting Sylhet with then Colonel M A G Osmani their helicopter was attacked by Pakistan Army and he was injured.
-He was promoted to the rank of Major General in 1972.
+On 11 July 1971 he was appointed as the chief of staff of the Mukti Bahini and Group Captain A. K. Khandker was appointed as the deputy chief of staff.
+He established his headquarters at Agartala, Tripura, India.
+He was appointed as the chairman of Eastern Regional Council.
+On 16 December 1971, while visiting Sylhet with then Colonel M A G Osmani their helicopter was attacked by the Pakistan Army and he was injured.
+He was promoted to the rank of major general in 1972.
 He retired from Army in April 1972.

 Political career

-A lifelong bachelor, he contested in the General Election of 1970 and was elected as Member of National Assembly as candidate Awami League.
+A lifelong bachelor, he contested in the general election of 1970 and was elected as member of the Pakistan national assembly as candidate of the Awami League.
 After the independence of Bangladesh he was elected as lawmaker from the Jatiya Sangsad constituency comprising Baniachang and Ajmiriganj thanas in 1973.

 After independence of Bangladesh

-Abdur Rab was appointed the Chairman of Bangladesh Freedom Fighter Welfare Trust after his retirement from army.
+Abdur Rab was appointed the chairman of Bangladesh Freedom Fighter Welfare Trust after his retirement from army.
 Rumors were spread that Abdur Rab was awarded the gallantry medal which his deputy chief of staff (Army) A. K. Khandker conveniently took.
 Abdur Rab was awarded the Independence Day Award posthumously in 2000.